SRIRAM-VIGNESH-V/SDN-InfraOptix/README.md

 #### Mininet Host (Host 4)

-- Telegraf is installed and configured on Mininet's Host 4 to gather ICMP data.
+- Telegraf is installed and configured on Mininet's Host 4 to gather data.
 - The output of this Telegraf instance is directed to a file located in the VM's home directory.

 #### Host VM